drewhamilton/drewhamilton.dev/content/about/_index.md

 ---

-I live in Amsterdam with my girlfriend Katie.
+I live in Amsterdam with my fiancée Katie.

 I've been doing Android since 2014.
-In 2018 I started at Backbase, and since then I've gotten really into learning the ins and outs of API/library maintenance.
+In 2018, I started at Backbase, and since then I've gotten really into learning the ins and outs of API/library maintenance.